 He’s out doin’ his visitin’s.

-other spellings: callin’, droppin’ by, makin’ the rounds, fellowshippin’, visitin’s (plural), out doin’ visitin’s, and sittin’ and visitin’
+variations: callin’, droppin’ by, makin’ the rounds, fellowshippin’, visitin’s (plural), out doin’ visitin’s, sittin’ and visitin’

 ★ "Visitin’" doesn’t have to mean a trip.
 It can just mean sittin’ around with kin, neighbors, or friends - talking, laughing, telling stories, passing time. ★